Four focused tracks ensure every expert finds what matters most to their practice. Content Tailored to Your Professional Discipline

 12:10 - 13:00

-Precision in Motion: The Role of Neural Control and Spinal Stabilization in Athletic Performance.
+KEYNOTE: Precision in Motion: The Role of Neural Control and Spinal Stabilization in Athletic Performance.

 Prof. Pavel Kolář examines how precise neural control and strong spinal stability enhance athletic performance, demonstrating the fundamental role of neuromuscular coordination in elite sport.